HostingBE/simple-cms/README.md

 ## Howto get started ##

 * Copy config/config-sample.php to config/config.php and change the settings
-* import the database sql schema from the sql directory
+* Import the database sql schema from the sql directory
-* run composer update
+* Run composer update
-* run npm i in the public_html directory
+* Run npm i in the public_html directory
+* Rename htaccess to .htaccess in public_html directory

 ## crontab ##